 Does a 50-Amp RV Plug Require a 50-Amp Extension Cord?

-So, we’d suggest that it’s best to use a 50-amp extension cord to connect your 50-amp RV to a 50-amp receptacle.
-And, you’ll want to us a high-quality, heavy-duty 50-amp extension cord like this one:
+We recommend using a 50-amp extension cord to connect your 50-amp RV to a 50-amp receptacle.
+And, you’ll want to use a high-quality, heavy-duty 50-amp extension cord like this one:

 Likewise, if your RV has a 30-amp service and you need to use an extension cord, you’ll want to use a high-quality, heavy-duty 30-amp extension cord like this one: